gaehlerm/SoftwareEngineering/README.md

 Now this code on the other hand fulfills the OCP.
 If the user wants to add another city, he can create as many additional cities as he wants and we don't have to care about it.
 The base class `City` defines the interface and that's enough for us to work with any class the user adds.

 The example mentioned here is the classical example for the OCP.
-It is the strategy pattern.
+It is the strategy design pattern [Design Patterns].
 However, you might also use the decorator pattern which fulfills the OCP as well.

 ## Liskov Substitution Principle